timothyas/xesn/paper.md

 Xesn enables prediction for multi dimensional systems by integrating its high level operations with xarray CITE.
-As with xarray, users refer to dimensions based on their named axis (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
+As with xarray, users refer to dimensions based on their named axes (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
-Xesn parallelizes the core array based operations by using dask [@dask_2016] to map them across available resources, which can include a multi threaded environment on a laptop or single node, or a distributed computing resource (either traditional HPC or in the cloud).
+Xesn parallelizes the core array based operations by using dask [@dask_2016] to map them across available resources, which can include a multi threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.

 ## Existing Reservoir Computing Software